dfircheatsheet/DFIRSeries/Episode 2.md

 ### Images:

-- E01 : Stores the metadata of the files , also does a compression to make the size smaller and easy to move
+- E01: Stores the metadata of the files, also does a compression to make the size smaller and easy to move
-- Raw: just a copy of the data , and you will need to save the metadata into a text file beside the data that will help you understand when the file was created or accessed and create a timeline for the attack
+- Raw: just a copy of the data, and you will need to save the metadata into a text file beside the data that will help you understand when the file was created or accessed and create a timeline for the attack

 ### Containers: